The Digestive System

 In most cases, the diagnosis will not be bowel cancer, but if you have symptoms and are worried, make an appointment to talk to your GP.
 Read More

 Australia has one of the highest rates of bowel cancer in the world.

-Bowel cancer is the second most common type of newly diagnosed cancer in Australia.
+Bowel cancer is the third most common type of newly diagnosed cancer in Australia.

 14,958 Australians are told they have bowel cancer every year.